How Is Collateral Assignment Used In A Life Insurance Contract?

 How Does Collateral Assignment Work?

 It’s important to note that the collateral assignment is typically a temporary measure.
-Once the loan is repaid or the financial obligation is fulfilled, the assignment is released, and the policy rights and benefits revert back to you.
+Once the loan is repaid or the financial obligation is fulfilled, the assignment is released, and the policy rights and benefits revert to you.
 This means that your beneficiaries will receive the full death benefit if you pass away after the assignment has been released.

 Benefits of Collateral Assignment in a Life Insurance Contract